m1212e/prismabox/README.md

 ```

 ### Data models
-To simplify the validation of input data, prismabox is able to generate schemas specifically for input data.
+To simplify the validation of input data, prismabox is able to generate schemes specifically for input data.
 These are called "DataModels" and need to be explicitly enabled in the generator settings (`dataModel = true`) because they expect some conventions/field naming patterns to work properly.
 If you want to see the specifics on how the model works, see [the code](./src/generator/dataModel.ts).

 1. Foreign Ids need to end in Id (case is ignored)